How do you use this tool?

 The moon phase calculator computes the current moon phase, illumination percentage, and lunar age for any date you enter.
 It also shows whether the moon is waxing or waning, and gives the date and countdown to the next full moon and new moon.

-The calculation uses the synodic month (29.53 days) and a Julian Day Number reference.
+The calculation follows the astronomical standard equations from Jean Meeus, Astronomical Algorithms — accurate to within a few minutes for full moon and new moon events.
 No location required, no server upload — everything runs directly in your browser.

 How is the moon phase calculated?